SAP-samples/teched2023-AD272/exercises/2_SAPBuildProcessAutomation/README.md

 ## 6)	Release and Deploy

-The destination “RiskManagement_OAUTH” is already created in BTP cockpit.
-Please refer to the following link to know on [How to Create Destination in the SAP BTP Cockpit](https://developers.sap.com/tutorials/cp-cf-create-destination.html)<br>
+The destination “RiskManagement_OAUTH” is already created in BTP cockpit and added in settings for you to use it directly<br>
+Please refer to the following link to know on
+[How to Create Destination in the SAP BTP Cockpit](https://developers.sap.com/tutorials/cp-cf-create-destination.html)<br>
-The created destination is then added to the project settings to use it in the project <br>
+The created destination is then added to the Settings to use it in the project <br>
 <br>![Process design](/exercises/2_SAPBuildProcessAutomation/images/Destination_Settings.png)<br>
 a.
 In the Overview page of the project, Click on Release button <br>
 <br>![Process design](/exercises/2_SAPBuildProcessAutomation/images/Release_Project_17.png)<br>